Frank Walter: Early life

 Frank Walter was born in Antigua on September 11, 1926.
 He studied at the Antigua Grammar School, where he excelled in Latin, science, agriculture and arts.
 Impressed by his abilities, Walter's tutors encouraged him to pursue a degree in medicine or law.
 Walter wanted to study agriculture.

 Walter was raised by elderly family matriarchs and learned from oral histories at a young age that his ancestors included both aristocratic European slave owners and enslaved people of African descent.
 During Walter's youth, Antigua was a society divided along racial lines, and the reality of mixed-race families created outside of marriage was largely considered private knowledge and often lost through the generations.

-In his youth, Walter's education and professional trajectory defied the statistical challenges facing young men of color in 1930s Antigua, and the identity that he constructed was heavily influenced by his awareness of his aristocratic European forebears.
+In his youth, Walter's education and professional trajectory defied the statistical challenges facing young men of colour in 1930s Antigua, and the identity that he constructed was heavily influenced by his awareness of his aristocratic European forebears.
 Later in life, Walter became tormented by his descent from white slave owners, enslaved women, and illegitimate mixed-race children.

-Agricultural career in Antigua

-Walter was the first person of colour to break through the race barrier to work in the upper tier of Antigua's agricultural industry.
-When he was promoted to the role of manager in 1948 at the age of 22 by mentor and Director Sir Alexander Moody-Stuart, Walter became the first to work as an equal among whites in the Antiguan Sugar Syndicate.
-Sugar was the source of socio-economic power at that point in Antigua's history, and Walter's capabilities earned him the respect of his peers.